vecnode/dotnet-audio-app/README.md

 - (future) For best cross-platform behavior, the script should start with CPU ONNX Runtime.
 - On Windows, we will enable GPU via DirectML in the future (no CUDA install needed):
 - `start.ps1` should be enough for Windows development.
-- `update.ps1` is to setup the repository folder on Windows.
+- `update.ps1` updates the repository folder on Windows.

 ### Next steps